samiralam/rules-compendium/docs/dmg/7-treasure/magic-items.md

 Magic items are presented in alphabetical order.

-If a magic item description capitalizes a creature’s name and presents it in **bold** type, that’s a visual cue pointing you to the creature’s stat block.
+If a magic item description capitalizes a creature's name and presents it in **bold** type, that's a visual cue pointing you to the creature's stat block.
 Unless the text states otherwise, the stat block is in the *Monster Manual*.
-How to read and use a [stat block](/sources/dnd/free-rules/rules-glossary#StatBlock) is explained in the *Monster Manual* and to a lesser degree in the [Player’s Handbook](/sources/dnd/phb-2024).
+How to read and use a [stat block](/sources/dnd/free-rules/rules-glossary#StatBlock) is explained in the *Monster Manual* and to a lesser degree in the [Player's Handbook](/sources/dnd/phb-2024).

 Magic Items (A)
 ---------------